alexs2112/University-Notes/2023-Winter/ARKY328/Midterm 4.md

 		 - Alpine Glaciers: 5 out of 20 of the coldest decades over the entire Holocene occurred between 500-600
 	 - Theory: Volcanic events created dust veil that engulfed the entire planet
 		 - Period of intense famine and disease.
 Christian writers described as the end of the world
- - **The Justiniac Plague (541-750)**: First noted in Egyot in 541, by 543 the illness is described in Italy and Greece
+ - **The Justiniac Plague (541-750)**: First noted in Egypt in 541, by 543 the illness is described in Italy and Greece
 	 - Bubonic Yersina Pestis, the Black Death.
 1/3-1/2 of Europe killed.
 Travelled from black rats to humans via flea bites
 	 - Mostly disease of the cities (interconnected trade), spread nearly everywhere, continued to flare in Constantinople until 750s
 	 - Justinian attempted to dispose of corpses by digging mass graves outside Constantinople, none have been found